elastic/kibana/docs/discover.md

 In addition, the Visualize button will pop you over to the **Visualize** application and run a more detailed aggregation on the field.
 For more information about visualization, see the [Visualize section](visualize.md) of the docs.

 ### Filters
 When you expand a document in the document list you will see two magnifying glasses next to indexed terms, one with a plus sign and one with a minus sign.
 If you click on the magnifying glass with the plus sign it will add a filter to the query for that term.
-If you click on the mangifying glass with the minus sign, it will add a negative filter (which will remove any documents containing the term).
+If you click on the magnifying glass with the minus sign, it will add a negative filter (which will remove any documents containing the term).
 Both filters will appear in the filter bar underneath the **search bar**.
-When you hover over the fitlers in the filter bar you will see an option to toggle or remove them.
+When you hover over the filters in the filter bar you will see an option to toggle or remove them.
 There is also a link to remove all the filters.

 ### Sorting